Spicy Spicy Hot Behind the Scene

 It just began…

-After all the euphoria, the ‘real’ endeavor began.
-Sam and I edited the manuscript again.
-I worked with art director Saho Fuji and designer Angelie Yap on the art.
-I was determined to go with the traditional medium (almost) entirely for the first time.
-Little did I know what I had put myself in with that idea.
+After all the euphoria of getting the green light, the ‘real’ endeavor began.
+Sam and I collaborated on editing the manuscript once again.
+For the artwork, I teamed up with art director Saho Fuji and designer Angelie Yap.
+I was determined to explore the traditional medium (almost) entirely for the first time, but little did I know the challenges that awaited me with that decision.

 On the bright side, I felt a tad more upbeat after I wrapped up the project in November 2021.
 Ultimately, it felt so rewarding, and I felt grateful for the experience.